Damien Jurado: Music career

+In 2021, Jurado established Maraqopa Records for all of his future releases.

-On the 14th of May 2021, Jurado released his 17th full length studio album, The Monster Who Hated Pennsylvania, his first on his own label, Maraqopa Records.
+On the 14th of May 2021, Jurado released his 17th full length studio album, The Monster Who Hated Pennsylvania.

-On the 24th of June 2022 Jurado released his 18th full length studio album and the second on Maraqopa Records called Reggae Film Star; it is a concept album, telling the story of people that are working on a movie.
+On the 24th of June 2022, Jurado released his 18th full length studio album, Reggae Film Star.

-On March 31, 2023, Jurado released his 19th studio album, Sometimes You Hurt the Ones You Hate, on his own label, Maraqopa Records.
+On March 31, 2023, Jurado released his 19th studio album, Sometimes You Hurt the Ones You Hate.
 Prior to the release, Jurado announced that he would no longer be releasing music on Spotify, citing the company's low royalty rates for artists.
-This was his first album that was not available on Spotify.
+Jurado eventually decided to release this album, and all future releases, on Spotify.

-On October 12, 2023, Jurado released his 20th studio album, Motorcycle Madness, on Maraqopa Records.
-Physical copies of the album were limited to 200 vinyl records and 100 compact discs.
+On October 12, 2023, Jurado released his 20th studio album, Motorcycle Madness.
+Physical copies of the album were limited to 200 vinyl records, and 100 compact discs.

-On November 1, 2023, Jurado released his 21st studio album, Passing the Giraffes, on Maraqopa Records.
-The release marks Jurado's third studio album of 2023.
+On November 1, 2023, Jurado released his 21st studio album, Passing the Giraffes.
+The release marked Jurado's third studio album of 2023.

-On January 8, 2024, Jurado released, Roger's Audition: The "Reggae Film Star" Demos, on Maraqopa Records.
+On January 8, 2024, Jurado released, Roger's Audition: The "Reggae Film Star" Demos.
 Physical copies of the album were limited to 100 compact discs.

-Jurado released two non-album singles, "I've Never Known Alice" and "Call Me, Madame", on August 5, 2024 on Maraqopa Records.
+Jurado released two non-album singles, "I've Never Known Alice" and "Call Me, Madame", on August 5, 2024.

-Jurado released Motorcycle Madness ('25) on February 14, 2025 on Maraqopa Records.
+Jurado released Motorcycle Madness ('25) on February 14, 2025.
 In an online post, Jurado described the album as the "completed" version of the previous 2023 release.
 He elaborated, saying the 2023 release of Motorcycle Madness was essentially a "rehearsal" for the upcoming release.
 Unlike the 2023 version, Motorcycle Madness ('25) has a stereo mix.

-On October 30, 2025, Jurado released, Private Hospital, on Maraqopa Records.
-His 22nd studio album, Jurado made the decision to forego traditional physical release formats.
+On October 30, 2025, Jurado released his 22nd studio album, Private Hospital.
+Jurado made the decision to forego traditional formats, and released it as a book.

+On May 1, 2026, Jurado released, Did Something In Me Break?, a collaborative full-length LP with folk musician, Lilly Miller.